 LPNs don’t have the level of training of physicians or registered nurses and aren’t qualified to make treatment decisions.
 However, the way they approach orders and take responsibility for implementing them with compassion can be the difference between success and failure.

 An order for patients recovering from hip replacement surgery to walk three times daily is easy for a doctor to give but not always simple for patients to do, and they can resist.
-It’s the nurse working with the patient who knows if resistance is due to pain or fear of falling.
+It’s the licensed practical nurse working with the patient who knows if resistance is due to pain or fear of falling.
 Interventions as straightforward as administering pain relievers a half hour before the walk or reassuring the patient he’s safe by following him down the hall with a wheelchair can make all the difference in recovery.

 Quality 7: Commitment to Learning